moabukar/no-hello-bot/README.md

 ## How to run bot locally (with from app)

+Pre-requisites:

 - Make sure to have Golang installed.

 1. Get your token ready into `docs/config.json`
 2. `go run cmd/discord-bot-go.go`

 ## How to run bot locally (using containers - Docker)

+Pre-requisites:

+- Make sure to have Docker installed.

 1. Build image using Dockerfile >> `docker build -t nohello Dockerfile`
 2. Run container using `docker run nohello`